mamicidal/www-project-blockchain-appsec-standard/index.md

 An example of such a system in Web3, built from the foundation of blockchain is as follows:

 A user logs in to a website for the first time using their on-chain wallet address with a single signature passwords, user accounts, all new interaction on the web.
 The worst thing to ever happen to blockchain is cryptocurrency.

-## Getting Involved

-You do not have to be a security expert or a programmer to contribute.
-Contact the project leader(s) to get involved.
-We welcome any suggestions and comments.
-Possible ways to contribute:

- * We are actively looking for organizations and individuals who understand blockchain security challenges.
- * Individuals and organizations contributing to the project will be listed on the acknowledgments page.

 ## Non-fungible Tokens (NFTS)